 - Clean & cut the zucchini into quarters by halving them lengthwise.
 Halve each section one more time.
 Cut each strip into 1 inch quarters.
 Place zucchini into a bowl.
 Mix well with 2 tablespoon of olive oil and salt & pepper to taste.

 - Line a baking sheet with parchment paper.
 Spread zucchini (*and garlic) on baking sheet and roast for approximately 20-30 minutes.

 - While zucchini is roasting in the oven, shuck the corn.
 Rinse under running water to remove the remaining silks.
 Dry with a paper towel or cloth.

-- Drizzle 2 tbsp of olive oil over the corn and spread evenly with a pastry brush (or hands).
+- Drizzle 2 tablespoon of olive oil over the corn and spread evenly with a pastry brush (or hands).
 Sprinkle with celery salt.

 - Place on heated grill and rotate every 5-7 min until golden brown.

 - Remove corn from grill.
 When cooled enough to handle, cut the corn off the cob.

 - Remove zucchini from the oven.
 Place zucchini & corn in a bowl and mix together.
 Add tomatoes.